ARL DSRC Introductory Site Guide

 1.4.
 How to get an account

 Anyone meeting the above criteria may request an HPCMP account.
 An HPC Help Desk video is available to guide you through the process of getting an account.
 To begin the account application process, visit the Obtaining an Account page and follow the instructions presented there.
-As you go through the steps to get an active pIE account, you will also be completing necessary steps to create an ARL DSRC account.

 1.5.
 Visiting the ARL DSRC